McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/_index.en.md

 title = "Children"
 +++

-The `children` shortcode lists the child pages of a page and its descendants .
+The `children` shortcode lists the child pages of the current page and its descendants .

 {{% children sort="weight" %}}
 ## Usage